 Panther Martin assembles most of their Spinners in the United States, although the original Italian manufactured ones maintain a cultlike following.
 Panther Martin sells a variety of combination packs, making them among the cheapest of brand name spinner manufacturers.

 One of the cheapest ways to buy Panther Martin spinners suitable for trout fishing is their Deadly dozen box.
 That way you get a dozen American made lures for just over $3 each.

 I spent a long time studying their various packs, trying to find one with what I feel is my favourite combination of colours.
 Many were close, but the Best of the Best 3 Pack comes closest to what I feel works the best across a wide range of fishing conditions.
 The pack basically covers all the bases, with a silver and red spinning to provoke strikes, a gold and dark lure for cloudy conditions, and finally a more natural pattern for wary trout.
 At around $3.60 per spinner, it is still a good saving.

 I am a fan of the classic Aglia spinner.
+Many anglers consider Mepps to be the best manufacturer of inline spinners.
 It is heavier than most, which allows longer casts or a deeper run.
 If you want more casting distance, then it is worth trying the Aglia Long Cast.
 Designed with increase weight and a more aerodynamic which allows for longer casts.

 I can still remember my first Mepp in-line spinner.
 It was a size #1 black fury which I found hanging from a willow branch across a small pool I was fishing.
 Being a poor student, I did not hesitate to swim across and retrieve it.
 Compared with the cheap spinners and lures I was using, it was a thing of beauty.
 I landed many good brown trout on it.
 Unlike the cheap lures I was using, it never corroded and I could always retrieve it.